Five Possible Signs of Vocal Cord Nodules

 Some of the possible causes of throat nodules may be the following:

-- Excessively clearing throat.
+- Excessively clearing throat

-- Chronic cough.
+- Chronic cough

-Anything that has to do with an excessive exertion of the vocal cords causes a gradual trauma.
+Essentially, anything that has to do with an excessive exertion of the vocal cords causes a gradual trauma.
 This leads to inflammation, and finally, vocal cord nodules.

 1. Husky voice

 The voice may sound a bit, or very, husky because of a reduction of the voice’s intensity.
-There’s a mismanagement of air that runs out before the end of a sentence and gives off the sensation that the person doesn’t have enough air.
+There’s mismanagement of air that runs out before the end of a sentence and gives off the sensation that the person doesn’t have enough air.

 3. Neck muscle tension